The voice of Thea Sørli Paulsrud carries the message in a delightful way.

 – Tor Hammerø, Nettavisen, on Soft City’s album Settle for the Moon (2022)

-Among her former collaborations are Damer i Blues, Tor Einar “Dr.” Bekken, Heimevernets musikkorps (concert band), Glommasvingen Janitsjar, Leif Anders Wentzel Big Band, Magnolia Jazzband and S. Møller Storband (big band).
+Among her former collaborations are Damer i Blues, Tor Einar “Dr.” Bekken, Reb Parker, Heimevernets musikkorps (concert band), Glommasvingen Janitsjar, Leif Anders Wentzel Big Band, Magnolia Jazzband and S. Møller Storband (big band).

 Confident, delightful, and self-assured, and Thea’s voice is the icing on the cake.